 Cars are designed to have a level of negative camber.
 This is vital when you are cornering.
 But, when you incline you wheels too much you are putting too much pressure on the parts of the wheel that are in contact with the ground.
 At extreme speeds, this can cause your driveshaft to fail further causing accidents.

 Very inclined wheels also have problems when steering.
 The steering cannot reach full lock because the geometry used to design them did not factor in extreme negative camber.
 Drivers will also experience problems with other safety aids like the ABS and VSC.

-The suspension is also affected because it needs down travel, up travel and all this have to be properly aligned with the wheels.
+The suspension is also affected because it needs down travel and up travel, and all this has to be properly aligned with the wheels.
 Problems arise because those making modifications do not have an angle grinder for perfect suspension angles.
 Driving the car on its sidewall is dangerous because this part of the tire is not supposed to have contact with the ground.
 Having too much weight on this weak area increases the chances of punctures.

 Tilted inclined wheels make for cool cars.
 The main reason many people adjust their tires to accommodate excessive negative camber is for aesthetic value.
 The inclined tires do not in any way improve the performance of the car.
 In fact, they may cost you more in terms of repairs.
 Your driveshaft and tires are under enormous pressure and this may cause them to fail.